tenzir/tenzir/web/docs/understand-vast/query-language/operators/summarize.md

 - `distinct`: Creates a sorted list of all unique grouped values.
 If the values are lists, operates on the all values inside the lists rather than the lists themselves.
+- `sample`: Takes the first of all grouped values.

 ## Example